ReginaldoBarbosa/ReginaldoBarbosa/README.md

 - 👋 Hi, I’m @ReginaldoBarbosa
 - 👀 I’m interested in C, C++, ASSEMBLY, PYTHON and VHDL
-- 🌱 I’m Electronic Engineer Student
+- 🌱 Electronic Engineer from UTFPR
+- 🚀 Currently working as an Embedded Systems Developer
 - 💞️ I’m trying to collaborate on microcontroller systems
 - 📫 Linkedin: linkedin.com/in/reginaldobarbosa1998/

 <!---
 ReginaldoBarbosa is a electronic engineering.
 --->